nycynik/adventofcode2021/src/day04/README.md

 ## Puzzle Notes

+Today's puzzle involves making a [bingo](./bingo.ts) board simulator :) There were two approaches I thought about, the first was to have the boards be a single array, the second was a real 2d array.
+I really missed python this week!

+I ended up going 2d array - easier to reason around.
+That allowed me to use a transpose to check winning in the second direction, and that made it fairly simple.
+I think I could have done the same by ordering the index in the nexted loops, but transpose felt more natural.

+The board checks seem very slow to me, and it might be optimizable in a few ways, but if I were to do it, I would check for winning when a spot is marked, that way instead of scanning the whole board, I just need to scan in the row and col that was just marked.

+For fun I rendered the board, but if I didn't need to/want to do that, I could store just the count of the row and column marked spots.
+That could also improve the performance of the check for win.

+How was there no free middle space? :)

 ## Part One

 You're already almost 1.5km (almost a mile) below the surface of the ocean, already so deep that you can't see any sunlight.
 What you can see, however, is a giant squid that has attached itself to the outside of your submarine.